 Impact of Weather

-To account for weather differences within Pennsylvania, the Equivalent Full Load Hours (ELFH) for C&I HVAC measures are calculated based on the degree day scaling methodology.
-The EFLH values reported in the 2012 Connecticut Program Savings Documentation were adjusted using full load hours (FLH) from the US Department of Energy’s ENERGY STAR Calculator.
-Degree day scaling ratios were calculated using heating degree day and cooling degree day values for seven Pennsylvania cities: Allentown, Erie, Harrisburg, Philadelphia, Pittsburgh, Scranton, and Williamsport.
+To account for weather differences within Pennsylvania, the Equivalent Full Load Hours (ELFH) and CF values are provided for most HVAC measures in Appendix A. Non-residential HVAC EFLH assumptions were derived from eQUEST modeling performed by the Phase III SWE team.
+Residential HVAC EFLH assumptions were developed by the Phase III SWE team using connected thermostat runtime data from the Mid-Atlantic region.
+EFLH values are provided for nine reference cities: Allentown; Bradford; Binghamton, NY; Erie; Harrisburg; Philadelphia; Pittsburgh; Scranton; and Williamsport.
 These reference cities provide a representative sample of the various climate and utility regions in Pennsylvania.

+Appendix A contains all climate-dependent assumptions including EFLH, heating degree days, and cooling degree days by reference city.

-In addition, several protocols in this TRM rely on the work and analysis completed in California, where savings values are adjusted for climate.
-These measures include Refrigeration – Auto Closers (Section Error!
-Reference source not found.) and Refrigeration – Suction Pipes Insulation (Section Error!
-Reference source not found.).
-While there are sixteen California climate zones and seven Pennsylvania cities, all protocols relying on California work paper data will use a single climate zone.
-Very low risk is associated with this assumption due to the small contribution of savings from these measures to the overall portfolios (<0.1%) and the inherent differences in climate when comparing California weather to Pennsylvania weather.
-Based on comparable average dry bulb, wet bulb, and relative humidity as well as comparable cooling degree hours, the TRM uses California climate zone 4 to best estimate the savings of refrigeration measures.
+In addition, a few protocols in this TRM rely on work and analysis completed in California, where savings values are adjusted for climate.
+These measures include Refrigeration – Auto Closers (Section 3.5.10) and Refrigeration – Suction Pipes Insulation (Section 3.5.13).
+Where possible, regression modeling was used to extrapolate Pennsylvania savings values based on California savings values.
+To this end, regression models were created based on HDD, CDD, and the savings values for each of California’s sixteen climate zones.
+Average HDD and CDD values across the nine Pennsylvania reference cities were plugged into the resulting regression model.
+(The reference cities were not plugged into the regression model separately due to concerns about over-extrapolating.)
+In cases where the energy or demand savings from the sixteen California climate zones were not linearly related with HDD or CDD, California climate zone 16 was used as a proxy for Pennsylvania, as it is the most similar to Pennsylvania in terms of HDD and CDD.

-Furthermore, all the Pennsylvania zip codes are mapped to a reference city as shown inAppendix F: Zip Code Mapping.
-In general, zip codes were mapped to the closest reference city because the majority of the state resides in ASHRAE climate zone 5.
-However, Philadelphia and a small area southwest of Harrisburg are assigned to ASHRAE climate zone 4.
-Therefore, any zip code in ASHRAE climate zone 4 were manually assigned to Philadelphia, regardless of distance.

 Measure Applicability Based on Sector

 Protocols for the residential sector quantify savings for measures typically found in residential areas under residential meters.
+Residential areas are considered areas in residential buildings three stories or less in height.
 Likewise, protocols for the C&I or Agriculture sectors quantify savings for measures typically found in C&I areas under C&I meters.
-However, there is some overlap where measure type, usage and the sector do not match.
+C&I or Agriculture areas are any buildings not defined as “residential buildings”, this includes multifamily buildings that are four stories or more in height.

 Protocols in the residential and C&I sections describe measure savings based on the application or usage characteristics of the measure rather than how the measure is metered.
-For example, if a measure is found in a residential environment but is metered under a commercial meter, the residential sector protocol is used.
-On the other hand, if a measure is found in a commercial or agricultural environment but is metered under a residential meter, the commercial or agricultural sector protocol is used.
-This is particularly relevant for residential appliances that frequently appear in small commercial spaces (commercial protocol) and residential appliances that are used in residential settings but are under commercial meters (multi-family residences).
-In addition, air sealing, duct sealing and ceiling/attic and wall insulation protocols and standards for residential measures should be used to estimate savings in two to four units multifamily complexes whereas air sealing and insulation protocols and standards for C&I measures should be applied in multifamily complexes with more than four units.
+EDCs, their ICSPs, and evaluation contractors are expected to use professional judgment with regard to the appropriate usage characteristics of a participating building.

+Measures in residential environments that are commercially metered should use residential sector protocols.

+Measures in commercial environments that are residentially metered should use the commercial or agricultural sector protocols.

+Sector assignment questions are common for Multifamily buildings because of the variety of metering configurations employed by the EDCs.
+Some general guidelines for EE&C measures in multifamily buildings include:

+In-unit measures should rely on residential sector protocols.

+Common-area measures should rely on commercial sector protocols.

+Air sealing, duct sealing, and ceiling/attic and wall insulation protocols and standards for residential measures should be used when a building has a wood frame.

+Air sealing, duct sealing, and ceiling/attic and wall insulation protocols and standards for C&I measures should be used when a building has a metal or steel frame.

 Depending on the scale, an agricultural facility could be metered under a range of meters, but the agricultural measure protocol will supersede the meter type in the same fashion as listed for the other sectors.

 Algorithms for Energy Efficient Measures